danialkeimasi/whoknows-template-manager-server/templates/README.md

 Command | Description
 ------- | -------
-var.loaded_dataset.choose( number_of_elements ).property | select number of duc from loaded dataset and get a list of properties var.loaded_dataset.one.property | select one doc from loaded dataset and get a list of properties
+var.loaded_dataset.choose( number_of_elements ).property | select number of duc from loaded dataset and get a list of properties var.loaded_dataset.one().property | select one doc from loaded dataset and get a list of properties

 --------------------------------------------------------------------------------